Machacasauro/Azure-AZ-104-Project/README.md

 It is necessary to create the Resource Group 'resource-group-name' first 😊

-az deployment group create --resource-group "resource-group-name" --template-file "path-to-template\template.json"
+git az deployment group create --resource-group "resource-group-name" --template-file "path-to-template\template.json"

 Instead of manually create all configurations on the Mikrotik, you have the option to upload a IPsec-Config.rsc file using the following command on terminal:

-import file=IPsec-Config.rsc
+git import file=IPsec-Config.rsc

 •Azure Virtual Networks